ameyer95/antidote-1/aec/README.txt

 ---but note this also deletes any existing results produced by experiment.sh.
-(As previously mentioned in the Getting Started Guide, this is the way to ensure experiment.sh behaves correctly in the future, since it reads from any existing *.jsonl files in those directories to determine which experiments to run.)
+(As previously mentioned in the Getting Started Guide, this is the way to ensure experiment.sh behaves correctly in the future, since it reads from any existing *.jsonl files in those directories to inductively run further experiments.)

 The most expensive benchmarks come from the cancer (wdbc, not mammography) and mnist (both versions) datasets.
 If you do wish to recreate the full experimental